MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTenantDialPlan.md

 ```

 ### -Confirm
-The Confirm switch causes the command to pause processing, and requires confirmation to proceed.
+The Confirm switch does not work with this cmdlet.

 ```yaml
 Type: SwitchParameter